Skip to content

 • JSON syntax and schema validation

-• Cross-reference checks (action refs, credential refs, shape refs)
+• Cross-reference checks (credential refs, shape refs)

 • Duplicate name detection